Evanescent Electron Wave Spin: Abstract

 \section{Abstract}

-Our study shows that an evanescent electron wave exists outside both finite and infinite quantum wells, by solving exact solutions of the Dirac equation in a cylindrical quantum well and maintaining wavefunction continuity at the boundary.
-Furthermore, we demonstrate that the evanescent wave spins concurrently with the wave inside the quantum well, by deriving analytical expressions of the current density in the whole region.
-Our findings suggest that it is possible to probe or eavesdrop on quantum spin information through the evanescent wave spin without destroying the entire spin state.
-The wave spin picture interprets spin as a global and deterministic property of the electron wave that includes both the evanescent and confined wavefunctions.
-This suggests that a quantum process or device based on the manipulation and probing of the electron wave spin is deterministic in nature rather than probabilistic.
+This study demonstrates the existence of an evanescent electron wave outside both finite and infinite quantum wells by solving the Dirac equation and ensuring the continuity of the spinor wavefunction at the boundaries.
+We show that this evanescent wave shares the spin characteristics of the wave confined within the well, as indicated by analytical expressions for the current density across all regions.
+Our findings suggest that the electron cannot be confined to a mathematical singularity and that quantum information, or quantum entropy, can leak through any confinement.
+These results emphasize that the electron wave, fully characterized by Lorentz-invariant charge and current densities, should be considered the true and sole entity of the electron.